remix-run/react-router/README.md

 See more in the [overview guide](/docs/guides/overview.md).

-Benefits of This Approach
+Benefits of this Approach
 -------------------------

 1. **Incredible screen-creation productivity** - There is only one use-case when a user visits a route: render something.
-Every user interface has layers (or nesting) whether its a simple navbar or multiple levels of master-detail.
+Every user interface has layers (or nesting) whether it's a simple navbar or multiple levels of master-detail.
 Coupling nested routes to these nested views gets rid of a ton of work for the developer to wire all of it together when the user switches routes.
 Adding new screens